kipken/wajir_lims_documentation/README.md

 ---
 ## User Management
 This system is role based meaning once the user has been assigned a role by the **SYSTEM_ADMINISTRATOR**, they can then be granted permissions to view different resources.
-For instance, a LAND_ADMINISTRATOR can only act on land admin tasks and cannot for instance be allowed to edit say payment logs which is in the purview of the **FINANCE_OFFICER**.
+For instance, a LAND_ADMINISTRATOR can only act on land admin tasks and cannot for instance be allowed to edit say payment logs which is granted to the **FINANCE_OFFICER**.
 The following are the valid roles as per the time this document was prepared, subject to be change as guided by the County team.

 ```python